Brosa1/tcore-docs/docs/introduction.md

 TagoCore is a **free**, **fast**, and **open-source** IoT platform for edge computing that you can use to parse, and analyze the data from your devices!

-TagoCore supports all major operating systems, and can be downloaded in our [Downloads page](https://tagocore.com/download).
+TagoCore supports all major operating systems, and can be downloaded from our [Downloads page](https://tagocore.com/download).

 Once you have [downloaded and decompressed](/download) TagoCore, you can run it by opening a terminal in the folder where `tagocore` is located and typing the following command: